Discover your Aloha

 Many people will already be familiar with this sort of face tracking and modelling, from the likes of Snapchat and face-swapping applications.
 It is only with recent improvements in browser processing power and functionality that this type of operation has become possible in a web page without the user needing to download any plugins or additional software.

-The Hawaiian Tourist Board is investing $7 million on this and a suite of new technologies to stay competitive.
-We couldn’t agree more that this is the way to tap into new audiences and reach new potential visitors.
+We couldn’t agree more that innovative technology can tap into new audiences and reach new potential visitors.